-In 2019 Proton Motor introduced the Key Person Stock Award Scheme whereby key staff members can build up an entitlement to target amounts of shares over three years.
-After three years amounts of shares subject to predetermined thresholds can be drawn.
+In 2018 Proton Motor introduced the Key Person Stock Award Scheme whereby key staff members can build up an entitlement to target amounts of shares over three-ten years.
+After three years amounts of shares subject to predetermined thresholds can be drawn annually.
 The remaining full entitlement can be drawn after ten years.
+The number of Ordinary 1p shares issued in the year having vested was 400,000 (2020: nil).